 You May Take More than 4% – And That Has Long-term Consequences

 This is the emotional factor.
 It takes a certain amount of discipline to take only a very small slice out of a very large portfolio each year.
 If income from other sources proves to be less than expected, you might make up the difference by taking larger withdrawals.
 You might reason that you need 5%, 6%, 7%, or even 10%.

-When I was doing income taxes a few years ago, I noticed a disturbing trend that retirees were withdrawing principle – not investment income – from their retirement savings.
+When I was doing income taxes a few years ago, I noticed a disturbing trend that retirees were withdrawing principal ? not investment income ? from their retirement savings.

 Once again, people over 70 are less likely to invest in stocks.
-For that matter, they’re not entirely likely to invest in 10-year treasury notes either.
-Most were investing in CDs paying somewhere between 1% in 2%.
+For that matter, they?re not entirely likely to invest in 10-year treasury notes either.
+Most were investing in CDs paying somewhere between 1% and 2%.
 That makes a necessity of drawing down principle.
 Interest is simply insufficient to provide the necessary level of living expenses.

 In many cases, it was completely obvious that the draw down was taking place fast enough that the retiree was in real danger of depleting his or her savings.